Change baker options#

 Single signature account

-2. Select Baking.
+2. Select Validation.

-3. Click Stop baking.
+3. Click Stop validation.

-screen showing all baker options
+screen showing all validator options

 4. The cool-down period is displayed.
 Select Continue.

-screen showing that baker will be removed
+screen showing that validator will be removed

 5. A message says Waiting for device.
 Please connect your Ledger.
 Connect the LEDGER device to the computer and enter your PIN on the LEDGER device.